bond00729/takehome/README.md

 pnpm i
 ```

-2. start the dev server on port `8080`
+2. start the dev server (on port `8080`) in watch mode so changes to the source code are automatically applied to the running dev server.

 ```
 pnpm dev